Competition Details

 About Partridges

-The independent family-run food store was founded in 1972 in Sloane Square and last year celebrated its 50th Anniversary.
+The independent family-run food store was founded in 1972 in Sloane Square and celebrated its 50th Anniversary in 2022.
 In 1994 it was granted a Royal Warrant as Grocers to Her Majesty Queen Elizabeth.

-In 1998 a second Partridges shop opened on Gloucester Road, Kensington and in 2004 the original shop was relocated to Duke of York Square, Chelsea where it offers outdoor seating.
+In 1998 a second Partridges shop opened on Gloucester Road, Kensington and in 2004 the original shop was relocated to Duke of York Square, Chelsea where it was an important part of the community until it closed in February 2025.

-In 2014 Partridges launched 'Startisans' to help ‘Start-Up Food & Drink’ artisans and operates the vibrant and successful Saturday Market each weekend near its flagship store on Duke of York Square, Chelsea.
+In 2014 Partridges launched 'Startisans' to help ‘Start-Up Food & Drink’ artisans and operated the vibrant and successful Saturday Market each weekend near its flagship store on Duke of York Square, Chelsea until February 2025.

 In 2019 Partridges launched the World Chelsea Bun Awards to revive the baking of Chelsea Buns in the area and help raise funds and awareness for a local charity.